Jacaranda mimosifolia (jack-uh-RAN-duh mih-moe-sih-FOLE-ee-uh) is a sub-tropical deciduous flowering tree, which belongs to the family Bignoniaceae.

 Soil and Transplanting

-Jacarandas are tolerant in droughts but do not flourish in wet, swampy soils, so the soil must be fast draining.
+Jacarandas are tolerant of droughts but do not flourish in wet, swampy soils, so the soil must be fast draining.

 They also should not be grown in coastal areas as their leaves suffer from the salty sea spray.